-I have been getting a lot of questions regarding checking the application of your (in-process TIE) and what to do for a fingerprint appointment.
+I have been getting a lot of questions regarding checking the application of your TIE renewal and what to do for a fingerprint appointment.
 The fun fact is that I am in the same boat as all of you, learning as I go, but I haven’t had any real issues with the process so I am going to put all of the directions here in one post.

-1. Check application status.
+1. Check your TIE renewal application status.

 By now, you should have submitted all of the paperwork to re-apply for your TIE.
 You (hopefully) did that back in June.
-After that, they tell you to wait up to three months to receive a letter in the mail with the ‘status’ of your application.
+After that, they tell you to wait up to three months to receive a letter in the mail with the ‘status’ of your renewal application.

 The possible status’ include: